Deformations of algebras in noncommutative geometry: Motivating examples

 is an isomorphism.

-In these terms, we can explain the proof of the proposition, which we reduced to the fact that \eqref{e:udiff} is an isomorphism.
-The difficulty is surjectivity, which boils down to the statement that $\Diff(\cO_X)$ is generated as an algebra by $\cO_X$ and $T_X$.
-To prove it, it suffices to show that on associated graded, $\Sym_{\cO_X} T_X \to \gr \Diff(\cO_X)$ is surjective.
+To prove this, it suffices to show that the associated graded homomorphism, $\Sym_{\cO(X)} \Vect(X) \to \gr \Diff(\cO(X))$, is an isomorphism.
 This statement can be checked locally, in the formal neighborhood of each point $x \in X$, which is isomorphic to a formal neighborhood of affine space of the same dimension at the origin.
-But then one obtains $\bk[\![x_1,\ldots,x_n]\!][\partial_1, \ldots, \partial_n]$, a completion of Weyl algebra, which is generated by constant vector fields and functions, proving the statement.
-(Alternatively, one can use ordinary localization at $x$; since $\dim \mathfrak{m}_x / \mathfrak{m}_x^2 = \dim X$, Nakayama's lemma implies that a basis for this vector space lifts to a collection of $\dim X$ algebra generators of the local ring $\cO_{X,x}$, and then differential operators of order $\leq m$ are determined by their action on products of $\leq m$ generators, and all possible actions are given by $\Sym^{\leq m}_{\cO_{X,x}} T_{X,x}$.) \end{remark}
+More precisely, we can replace $\cO(X)$ by a formal power series ring $\bk[\![x_1,\ldots,x_n]\!]$ and require that all derivations and differential operators are continuous in the adic topology (i.e., if $\xi$ is a derivation, we require that $\xi(\sum a_{r_1, \ldots, r_n} x_1^{r_1} \cdots x_n^{r_n}) = \sum a_{r_1,\ldots,r_n} \xi(x_1^{r_1} \cdots x_n^{r_n})$.)
+But then $\Diff(\cO(X))$ becomes $\bk[\![x_1,\ldots,x_n]\!][\partial_1, \ldots, \partial_n]$, a completion of the Weyl algebra, and the statement follows as in Exercises \ref{exer:weyl-diff} and \ref{exer:weyl-gr}.
+(Alternatively, instead of using formal power series, one can use ordinary localization at $x$; since $\dim \mathfrak{m}_x / \mathfrak{m}_x^2 = \dim X$, Nakayama's lemma implies that a basis for this vector space lifts to a collection of $\dim X$ algebra generators of the local ring $\cO_{X,x}$, and then differential operators of order $\leq m$ are determined by their action on products of $\leq m$ generators, and all possible actions are given by $\Sym^{\leq m}_{\cO_{X,x}} T_{X,x}$.) \end{proof} \begin{remark} Whenever $L$ is (the global sections of) a Lie algebroid over $\cO(X)$ as in Remark \ref{r:lie-algebroid}, then it follows just as in the case $L=\Vect(X)$ that $\Sym_{\cO(X)} L$ is a Poisson algebra.
+Then as before we have a natural map $\Sym_{\cO(X)} L \to \gr(U_{\cO(X)} L)$ and in the case $L$ is locally free, the PBW theorem generalizes to show that this is an isomorphism.
+This applies even in the case $X$ is not smooth (and hence $\Vect(X)$ itself is not locally free), since often one can nonetheless define interesting locally free Lie algebroids (and the same applies when $X$ need not be affine, replacing $\cO(X)$ by $\cO_X$ and $\Vect(X)$ by $T_X$).
+In fact, this is the setting of a large body of interesting recent work, such as Calaque-Van den Bergh's analogues of Kontsevich's formality theorem \cite{CV-HcAc,CV-GfGl} and their proof of C\u ald\u araru's conjecture \cite{CRV-CcTf} on the compatibility of the former with cap products with Hochschild homology. \end{remark}